HamishW27/iplayerttmltosrt/README.md

 # iplayerttmltosrt

 BBC iPlayer stores subtitles in a strange ttml format.
+This can create difficulties with video players after downloading them with a tool such as youtube-dl.
 This is a program to translate their ttml subs to the more useful srt format which services such as Plex and Kodi can read.

 For ttml subs downloaded from Netflix, HBO etc. see https://github.com/yuppity/ttml2srt.